moclojer/mockingbird/README.md

 # Installation

-We distribute our software via Clojars, so you are able to just plug and play!
+We distribute our software via Clojars, so you are can just plug and play!

 ``` clj